ThorbenSchiller/jikan-api/README.md

 # Jikan Api
-This packages provides a client to fetch information from https://jikan.moe.
+This packages provides a javascript client to fetch information from https://jikan.moe.

-TypeDoc is available on https://thorbens.gitlab.io/anime/jikan-api/.
+TypeDoc is available at https://thorbens.gitlab.io/anime/jikan-api/.

 ## Usage
 The `JikanApiClient` requires a fetcher which implements the model from the